 3. IDS: a passive network protection security solution

-An Intrusion Detection System (IDS – see this related post) will look for any suspicious activity and events that might be the result of a virus, worm or hacker.
+An Intrusion Detection System (IDS – see this post on Server Security) will look for any suspicious activity and events that might be the result of a virus, worm or hacker.
 This is done by looking for known intrusion signatures or attack signatures that characterize different worms or viruses and by tracking general variances which differ from regular system activity.
 The IDS is able to provide notification of only known attacks.